utdata/icj-class/css/css-class.md

 ## Set headline sizes

 Now we'll set headlines font and sizes.
-Add this to your css file, save and refresh your browser:
+Add this to your `styles.css` file, save and refresh your browser:

 ```css
 h1, h2, h3, h4, h5, h6 {